prentis-lab/SampleDashbord/DB/plant.md

 ## Overview
 This page is used to design Plant item. the values of plant1 and plant2 extracted from excel.
-These items will be linked to sample item.
+These items will be linked to sample item. <Details>

 | #  | baseVariety | plantCode | subType     | isIrradiated | irradiationDose | Suggested displayName                              | Original Entry |
 |----|-------------|------------|-------------|--------------|-----------------|----------------------------------------------------|----------------|